ikawaha/kagome/README.md

 ### Improvements from v1.

-* Dictionaries are now maintained in a separate repository and only the dictionaries you need can be embedded in binaries.
+* Dictionaries are maintained in a separate repository, and only the dictionaries you need are embedded in the binay.
 * Brushed up and added several APIs.

 # Usage